PSP92/css-grid/README.md

 <img src="https://i.imgur.com/Oisvv2u.png" width=400/>

-Now having worked with Flexbox already we might have assumed that Grid would have kicked in and applied some default settings which would have a direct and immediate visual affect on the child elements.
+Now having worked with Flexbox already we might have assumed that Grid would have kicked in and applied some default settings and we would see an immediate visual affect on the child elements.

 Although Grid is now being applied it doesn't have the same immediate effect as Flexbox.